Training Focused on General Employee Law and Issues Pertinent to School Staff

 Disability in the Workplace

-This course explains how the Americans with Disabilities Act (ADA) provides protection to individuals with disabilities.
-Employees will learn how the ADA affects employment practices and how to recognize situations that meet or violate the ADA.
+This course focuses on Title I which covers the rights of individuals with disabilities in the workplace.
+Knowledge of the Americans with Disability Act (ADA) will help you prevent discrimination of individuals with disabilities in the workplace.
+You will learn how the ADA affects employment practices and how to recognize situations that meet or violate the ADA.

 This course provides employees with basic drug and alcohol abuse education.
 The course provides useful, general information about an employee’s responsibilities and is intended to supplement an individual organization’s drug-free workplace policy.